ngorchilov/esphome-pbhub/README.md

 ### 4. RGB LED

 Drive an RGB LED connected to PBHUB using the custom PBHUB RGB platform.
-You can specify the slot and optionally the number of LEDs:
+You can specify the slot and optionally the number of LEDs.
+See [Understanding PBHUB Pin Numbers](#understanding-pbhub-pin-numbers) for pin numbering details.

 ```yaml
 light: